qhelvin/Streaming-service/README.md

 #INFORMATION
-this a website i cloned. its only the landing page.
+This a website i clonned. its only the landing page. you can check it out : https://moviesjoy.to/home